You can create two types of filters by interacting with your map:

 You can create spatial filters in two ways:

-- Click the tool icon , and then draw a polygon or bounding box on the map to define the spatial filter.
+- Click the tool icon , and then draw a shape, bounding box, or distance on the map to define the spatial filter.

 - Click Filter by geometry in a locked tooltip, and then use the feature’s geometry for the spatial filter.